sruti-parthipan/doctorAppointment/README.md

-## MERN Stack Doctor Appointment Booking App
+## MERN Stack Doctor Appointment WEB App
-# kMedLog Application - README
+# MedLog Application - README

 ## Overview
-MedLog is a comprehensive web application developed on the MERN stack, designed to streamline and enhance the doctor-patient appointment process.
+MedLog is a comprehensive web application developed on the **MERN** stack, designed to streamline and enhance the doctor-patient appointment process.
 The application addresses the complexities of medical appointment scheduling, ensuring a secure and efficient experience for both healthcare providers (doctors) and users (patients).

 ## Features
 ### User Authentication